-On the 9th November 1989, Germany and Europe commemorate the fall of the Berlin Wall.
-The generation of our young people were not born when this major event in European history took place.
-For people like me who remember this special historic day, I’m leading you to Paris.
+On 9 November, Germany and Europe commemorate the fall of the Berlin Wall.
+The generation of our young people were not born when this major event in European history took place in 1989.
+For people like me who remember this special historic day, 9 November carries a special significance.
+That’s why I’m leading you to Paris.
 There are three sections of the Berlin Wall in Paris that are located on public spaces.
-I have been to all of them.
-Let me tell you their exact location…
+I have been visiting all of them.
+Here are their exact location…

 On a previous post I wrote about the day when I discovered a section of the Berlin Wall in the 16th arrondissement.
-I wanted to find out more and learnt that there were at least three visible sections scattered in the French capital.
+I wanted to find out more and learnt that there were at least three visible sections standing across the French capital.

 Zoom in to get the exact location of the wall sections!

 Porte de Versailles is best known for the Paris exhibition centre (Parc des Expositions de Paris).
 It is served by métro line number 12.
 From the métro platform, take the number 2 exit which will lead you to the Esplanade du 9 novembre 1989.
 Turn back to the direction of the vast square and cross the first lane at the pedestrian crossings.
 The section of the wall stands there on its own… and to be honest with you, nobody really takes notice of it.

 The small section of the Berlin Wall was inaugurated on the 29 June 2009 in the presence of the mayors of Paris and Berlin.

 Maison de la Radio (16th arr.)

 Out of the three sections of the Berlin wall in Paris, the one found outside the Maison de la Radio has been given the best of care.
 It stands in the garden that borders the Maison de la Radio.